Dance in China: Ballet

-The first ballet school in China, Beijing Dance School, was established in 1954 with Dai Ailian as the principal and staffed by some outstanding Russian teachers, including Pyotr Gusev who instituted the Russian training system.
-In the following years ballets such as Swan Lake and Romeo and Juliet were performed.
+The first ballet school in China, Beijing Dance School, was established in 1954 with Dai Ailian as the principal and was staffed by some outstanding Russian teachers, including Pyotr Gusev, who instituted the Russian training system.
+In the following years, ballets such as Swan Lake and Romeo and Juliet were performed; wuju, a form that blended ballet and traditional influences, also emerged during this period.
 The National Ballet of China was founded on the last day of 1959 as the Experimental Ballet Company of the Beijing Dance School.
-During the Cultural Revolution under the control of Madame Mao, Revolutionary Model dramas came to the fore, and the repertory was eventually reduced to two ideological ballets - The Red Detachment of Women and The White Haired Girl.
+During the Cultural Revolution under the control of Madame Mao, Revolutionary Model dramas came to the fore, and the repertory was eventually reduced to two ideological ballets – The Red Detachment of Women and The White Haired Girl.
 After the fall of the Gang of Four, the ballet company began to reform and change direction with the classical Western ballets resurrected, and also broadened its range to include more modern ballets from around the world.